Client: Dr. Roger Vilardaga, University of Washington

 We teamed up with Dr. Roger Vilardaga, a behavioral psychologist, to develop the first smoking cessation application for the mentally ill.
 88% of people with a mental illness are smokers, and nearly 45% of the cigarettes sold in the U.S. are to the mentally ill.

 Currently, there are over 500 smoking cessation apps in the market, but only two have been tested in clinical trials.
 Learn to Quit was part of a clinical study developed around Acceptance Commitment Therapy (ACT).
-ACT can be viewed as an approach that helps people be more mindful of their feelings and urges to take a more positive action to the desired outcome.
+ACT can be viewed as an approach that helps people be more mindful of their feelings and urges.
+Through this method, patients can take a more positive action towards quitting.

 The goal for Learn to Quit is to provide patients with the right tools for accepting and dealing with their urges.
 Over time, the skills that patients learn through the application will set them up for greater success in quitting.